jlaumon/blog/content/post/job-system-2.md

 To avoid using too many fibers, we had to make sure there's a limit on how many simultaneous loadings can be launched for the highest level object (in this example, the entities).

-For example, if have 2000 entities to load in a level, we make a queue and only allow loading 20 of them at a time.
+For example, if we have 2000 entities to load in a level, we make a queue and only allow loading 20 of them at a time.